-15. Populate the Supplementary Units field if the commodity code must be described not only by mass, but by a second measure such as volume in litres
+17. Populate the Supplementary Units field if the commodity code must be described not only by mass, but by a second measure such as volume in litres

-If applicable, this will be listed in the Northern Ireland Online Tariff (see GOV.UK) under the 'Value' column of 'Import measures and restrictions for the commodity code'.
+If applicable, this will be listed in the Northern Ireland Online Tariff tool on GOV.UK under the 'Value' column of 'Import measures and restrictions for the commodity code'.
 Where required, enter the supplementary units as a number.